supermedium/moonrider/README.md

 - **Punch Mode** - Crush the stars.
 - **Viewer Mode** - Watch the beatmap within your browser.
 - **Classic Mode** - Surf and slice along the musical road.

+Big thanks to @elliottate for helping out with this!

 ## Development